 The symptoms can include:

 - an itchy rash on the hands, feet, or both

 - flu-like symptoms

 Enterovirus viruses cause HFMD.
-According to the CDC, the viruses that most commonly cause the illness include:
+According to the

 - Coxsackievirus A16: This virus is the most common cause of HFMD in the United States.

 - Coxsackievirus A6: People who contract this virus may experience more severe symptoms.

 - Enterovirus 71 (EV-A71): This virus is the most common cause of HFMD in East and Southeast Asia.

 A doctor will diagnose HFMD by carrying out a physical examination.
 This examination might involve the doctor:

 - examining the rashes around the person’s mouth, feet, and hands